The starting point of all things party is the elected PCP. You must be elected, not appointed. Appointed PCPs do not vote in key party elections.

 - If you want to affect the national platform, become an elected PCP!

 Each county is divided in precincts, managed by the county's election division.
-Each precinct has a variable number of "slots", typically one to six.
-Each slot consists of a man and women (who are not connected or related in any way).
-You can be elected in your own precinct or any adjacent precinct.
+Each precinct has a variable number of "slots", typically 2 to 12.
+You can be elected in your own precinct or any precinct in your House District (effective as of the 2020 cycle).

 PCPs are actually elected during the Primary Election and you must file a form, Precinct Committeeperson Candidate Filing SEL 105, with the county clerk, here in Oregon available at, http://sos.oregon.gov/elections/Documents/SEL105.pdf